 Why Choose Linoleum for Bathrooms

 Discovered almost a hundred years ago, the material has proved itself again and again.
 It is still competing with most of the latest creations in flooring.
-The main reason is that it is made of solidified linseed oil and is considered the more environment friendly option.
+The main reason is that it is made of solidified linseed oil and is considered the more environmentally friendly option.
 It is durable, and dents and scrapes can be easily buffed.
-The material is non-slippery, fire resistant, waterproof and easy to clean.
+The material is non-slippery, fire-resistant, waterproof, and easy to clean.